How to Install Gitea on Rocky Linux 10: A Comprehensive Guide

 sudo dnf update -y

-Next, install Git, which is a core dependency for Gitea, along with other necessary tools like wget
+Next, install Git, which is a core dependency for Gitea, along with other necessary tools like wget.

 sudo dnf install -y git wget